Bribery & Ethics

 • it is given or received openly and is not secretive in nature, and

-• in relation to Public Officials (see Section 12 of this Policy), it is not given or received without the prior approval of the Finance Director.
+• in relation to Public Officials (see Section 12 of this Policy), it is not given or received without the prior approval of the Group Commercial Compliance Manager.

 Although guidance has been given in this Policy as to what may be acceptable, Employees should always have regard to whether, in considering all the circumstances, the gift is reasonable, proportionate, and justifiable.
 On each occasion Employees should consider the intention behind the gift and whether they are being asked to perform their duties in an improper way.